 Guru Ghantal Gompa

 The oldest Gompa of Lahaul, Guru Ghantal is truly valued!
-Only reachable on foot through a steep hike, Guru Ghantal trek starts from Tupchiling Gompa near the Tandi bridge.
+Only reachable on foot through a steep hike, the Guru Ghantal trek starts from Tupchiling Gompa near the Tandi bridge.
 The views from the top are especially scenic and the serenity of the place will knock your socks off!

 Founded by Zanskar’s Lama – Deva Gyatsho, Shashur Gompa is one of the biggest Gompas of the region.
 Lying about 5 KMs from Keylong – this place is well worth the visit.
-If you have your own car – drive to the Gompa.
+If you have your car – drive to the Gompa.
 Alternatively, you can book a cab from Keylong as well, or even hike up to the top to enjoy the religious history and the stunning views of the valley

-Lying opposite to the Shashur Gompa – Kardang is actually quite ways away from Keylong.
+Lying opposite to the Shashur Gompa – Kardang is quite ways away from Keylong.
 For the route, you’ll need to travel to Tandi – Kardang Village and finally the Gompa, taking about 18 KMs in total.
-If you plan on hiking, as always, take the advice of the locals for route!
+If you plan on hiking, as always, take the advice of the locals for the route!

 3. Tod Valley